UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 13.2.
 Bills and Explanatory Memoranda

-To locate bills and Explanatory Memoranda (EM) you can do so from either the front page of the Parliamentary website or from ParlInfo Search.
+To locate bills and Explanatory Memoranda (EM), you can do so from either the front page of the Parliamentary website or from ParlInfo Search.
 There is also material online which may assist in tracking old and current bills.
 A listing of bills for 1997 onwards is available from the 'Browse' section of ParlInfo Search.

-The final full text version, of bills no longer before Parliament from 1997 of old Bills are available for free from the 'Browse' section of ParlInfo Search.
+The final full text version of bills no longer before Parliament from 1997 of old Bills are available for free from the 'Browse' section of ParlInfo Search.
 Previous versions (if there were any) of the bill are not available from this site.
 If you click on the title of the Bill, it may also link to the Explanatory Memorandum and the Second Reading Speeches of the Bill.

-An excellent paper titled ”Was there an EM?’: Explanatory Memoranda and Explanatory Statements in the Commonwealth Parliament", details the history of EMs and also lists EMs from 1901 -1982
+An excellent paper titled ”Was there an EM?’: Explanatory Memoranda and Explanatory Statements in the Commonwealth Parliament," details the history of EMs and also lists EMs from 1901 -1982.
+The Parliamentary Library publishes a listing of Bills Digests and Research Papers.

 13.3.
 Committee Reports

-The transcripts of Parliamentary Committee Reports which have considered bills, may be found online from1996 onwards from the Browse' section of ParlInfo Search.
+The transcripts of Parliamentary Committee Reports which have considered bills, may be found online from 1996 onwards from the Browse' section of ParlInfo Search.

 A listing of Reports of Royal Commissions from 1902 onwards, some in full text, may be found on the Parliamentary website.
 The full text of reports and other publications are to be found on the Australian Law Reform Committee website together with links to State Law Reform Commissions.
-If the bill is very old then any Committee Reports attached to the bill will only be cited in Hansard in the Second Reading Speech, and/or listed next to the bill in the Index of Hansard.
+If the bill is very old, then any Committee Reports attached to the bill will only be cited in Hansard in the Second Reading Speech and/or listed next to the bill in the Index of Hansard.
 You will then need to find a library, which holds a copy of the Report.
 The 'older' material is available mainly in print only.
-Some larger Universities keep this material, however, Parliamentary libraries, Federal and State should hold complete sets of bills, EM and Second Reading Speeches for the specific jurisdiction -they should also have copies of relevant Committee Reports.
+Some larger universities keep this material; however, Parliamentary libraries, Federal and State should hold complete sets of bills, EM and Second Reading Speeches for the specific jurisdiction–they should also have copies of relevant Committee Reports.

 To locate holdings in Australian libraries, see the National Library of Australia - Trove - an online search service, which enables you to search across the combined catalogues of Australian libraries - national, state, public, university, TAFE and government - with one search.